xuwang/kube-aws-terraform/README.md

 Waiting for loadBanlancer...
 Conntect to GitLab at: http://af47deebaefef11e6b21c069e4a1413d-1227612122.us-west-2.elb.amazonaws.com
 ```
-Now you should be able to connet Gitlab service at the above load-balancer address.
+Now you should be able to connect GitLab service at the above load-balancer address.
 Default login info is in **gitlab-rc.yml**.

 ## Teardown